Invercargill - Awarua 66kV Line Upgrade Project

 We recognise that this new line will result in changes to the network visible to some customers in the southern region.
 We are committed to improving your power supply for the future and ensuring our plans are understood.
 We are also committed to working with you during the project.

-To read the latest information about the Awarua Line Route, please click here.
+To view the presentation we gave to residents about the Awarua Line Route on 11 November, click here.

 The Awarua Network Overview